cube-drone/rt0/players-guide/src/player/generated/priestess.md

 **Corruption Upgrade: Mark 3 Corruption Points on Rolling Bones to Unlock it.**

-* Origami Folding now triggers when there are 6 cards, rather than 8.
-* Do not discard cards from Origami Folding when it triggers.
-* When there are 18 cards on Rolling Bones:
-   * Gain 1 Corruption Point.
-   * Discard all cards from Rolling Bones.
+* Take 1 Corruption Point to activate Rolling Bones.
+* Every time you use Concentrate:
-   * Deal 18 Magic Damage.
+   * Deal 3 Magic Damage.

 ### Lucky Numbers
 _If you can predict the future, every number is lucky._